I-am-abdulazeez/veroui/README.md

 ## Philosophy

-VeroUI follows these core principles:
+VeroUI follows these core principles of HeroUI which follows:

 - **Accessible by Default** - All components follow WAI-ARIA guidelines
 - **Customizable** - Easy theming with design tokens and variants